ecd1012/rpi_pose_estimation/README.md

 The motivation for the Project
 ========================
 The goal of this project was to how well pose estimation could perform on the Raspberry Pi.
-Google provides sample TensorFlow Lite models to try on lightweight hardware like the Pi.
 Google provides code to run pose estimation on Android and IOS devices - but I wanted to write python code to interface with and test the model on the Pi.